-Statistics suggest that there are no concrete patterns associated with attacks that took place in 2016 and that farmers are vulnerable during the day as well as at night.
-What is notable is that of the 34 incidents that took place in 2016, nearly 40% occurred during the day.
+Statistics suggest that there are no concrete patterns associated with attacks that take place and that farmers are vulnerable during the day as well as at night.
 Whilst it is true that farmers are more vulnerable during the night, this statistic shows the importance of being aware at all times and not being complacent during daylight hours.

 How did the perpetrators get in?

-In 15 of these 34 incidents in 2016, perpetrators gained access to the property and the victim/s through an open (unlocked) window or door.
+Statistics show that perpetrators gain access to property and victim/s through an open (unlocked) window or door.
 Please regularly check that your security is in working order and that it has not been tampered with.
-In only 9 of the 34 incidents, security measures were in place.
+In our 2016 analysis, in 9 of 34 incidents, security measures were in place.
 What this tells us is that farmers need to be more serious about their security and make it a top priority.

 What is the motive behind these attacks?

-What is clear from the data in the report and from evidence heard in court, is that the reason behind these attacks is not driven by race, politics or land but by socio-economic circumstances that lead to opportunistic crimes.
+What is clear from the data in our reports and from evidence heard in court, is that the reason behind these attacks is not driven by race, politics or land but by socio-economic circumstances that lead to opportunistic crimes.

 Cash and firearms are still the most popular items stolen during these attacks, with vehicles and electronic goods such as cell phones and laptops also being targeted.
 We urge our members again to avoid holding large amounts of cash on the premises.